 Lake Orange bass feed heavily upon schools of gizzard shad.
 The abundance of shad in the lake has made fishing for bass a little more difficult.
 Anglers should try using crankbaits and other artificial lures that resemble a shad pattern and shape.
 Jigging spoons through schools of bass feeding on shad is another good pattern to try.
 A good fish finder will allow for finding schools of shad.

 Lake Orange provides a good channel catfish fishery.
 Channel catfish have been stocked since the lake was first impounded in 1964.
-The lake has been stocked annually since 1986 (except 1996 and 2000) and is currently stocked at a rate of 10/acre.
-The lake annually produces numerous catfish in the 2-pound-plus range.
-Gill netting over the last few years has shown a good number of catfish in the 16-20-inch range.
+The lake has been stocked annually since 1986 (except 1996 and 2000) and the lake annually produces numerous catfish in the 2-pound-plus range.

 Lake Orange provides a limited northern pike fishery.
 The extent of survival and population size are not fully known.
 Northern pike were initially stocked into Lake Orange in 1965.
 The lake was stocked annually from 1965 to 1993 (except 1967 and 1975).
 Since the 1993 stocking, Lake Orange has only received three additional northern pike stockings in 1997, 2001, and 2002.
 Over the years, anglers have caught a few northern pike up to 5 pounds.
 The population of pike is probably relatively low, and anglers should consider it a bonus if they are able to hook and land one.
 Northern pike are very aggressive fish and can be caught on a variety of artificial lures typically used by bass anglers.